HOW TO ENTER THE HORTICULTURE DIVISION

 Entering is easy and everyone is welcome!
 You do not have to be a member of a garden club or a horticultural organization.
 There are horticulture classes for all levels of gardener – from the weekend dabbler to the experienced horticulturist.
-So, bring your favorite plant, your prettiest cut specimen or plant something completely new, inspired by this year’s flower show theme.
+Bring your favorite plant, your prettiest cut specimen or plant something completely new, inspired by this year’s flower show theme: Audubon – Artistic Adventures

 Horticulture Division I: Invitational Garden Design